FuckComputer/FuckComputer-Python/README.md

 And it will work!

 ### Windows
-Not supported for Windows yet.
+No support for Windows yet.

 > *Windows is a piece of SHIT!*
 > -- Chi\_Tang